On generalized Namioka spaces and joint continuity of functions on product of spaces: Category analogues of Kolmogoroff's Zero-One Law

-\begin{proof} Letting $\mathcal{F}=\{Y\}$ be a rich family for $Y$ if $Y$ is a separable $W$-space of G-type, by Lemma~A.8 and a modification of Proof of Theorem~A.3, it follows that if $A\times B$ is of first category in $X\times Y$ and $A$ is of second category in $X$, then $B$ must be of first category in $Y$. \end{proof}
+\begin{proof} Letting $\mathcal{F}=\{Y\}$ be a rich family for $Y$ if $Y$ is a separable $W$-space of G, by Lemma~A.8 and a modification of Proof of Theorem~A.3, it follows that if $A\times B$ is meager in $X\times Y$ and $A$ is non-meager in $X$, then $B$ must be meager in $Y$. \end{proof}

-\begin{sthm} Let $X$ be the product of a family $\{X_\alpha\colon\alpha\in A\}$ of separable $W$-spaces of G-type.
-Then any tail set having the property of Baire in $X$ is either meager or residual. \end{sthm}
+\begin{sthm} Let $X=\prod_{\alpha\in A}X_\alpha$ such that each factor is a separable $W$-space of G. Then any tail set having the property of Baire is either meager or residual in $X$. \end{sthm}

-\begin{note*} If, in addition, each $X_\alpha$, $\alpha\in A$, has a rich family of subspaces of second category, then $X$ is of second category by Theorem~\ref{5.3.6}. \end{note*}